 - 5.2 List of required personal protective equipment (PPE) provided by competitors

-- No PPE required
+- Safety glasses

+- Steel toe safety boots

+- Hard hat

 - 5.3 COVID-19 Protocol

 The COVID-19 guidelines will be shared as soon as they are available.

 The COVID-19 guidelines will be subject to change based on the BC COVID-19 guidelines in place at the time of the competition.